herbertdeborba/bash-devops/README.md

 # bash-devops
-Bash scripts a DevOps approach on administering application servers
+Bash scripts to provide a DevOps approach on administering application servers

 ## custom